 Lighthouse of Finisterre

-Built on the cape which the Romans considered the end of the world, it is now the place where all the pilgrims see their journey end with the sun hiding under the sea.
+Built on the cape that the Romans considered the end of the world, it is now the place where all pilgrims see their journey end with the sun going under the sea.